Do you need to consider the following planning points before 5 April 2018?

 - Turning to inheritance tax, although most gifts will not normally give rise to an immediate charge to tax, annual reliefs which exempt gifts from IHT are available and should be explored.

-- A review of existing trust structures to determine if the original benefits are still being achieved, may be beneficial, particularly in view of the 45% income tax rate in operation.
-This applies without the benefit of the lower rate bands (below £150,000) applicable to individuals.
+- A review of existing trust structures, to determine if the original benefits are still being achieved, may be beneficial, particularly in view of the 45% income tax rate in operation.
+This applies without the benefit of the lower rate bands (up to £150,000) applicable to individuals.